agi-merge/waggle-dance/CONTRIBUTING.md

 ## 📃 License

-By contributing to Waggle🐝💃Dance, you agree that your contributions will be licensed under the [Project License] TODO: license.
+By contributing to Waggle🐝💃Dance, you agree that your contributions will be licensed under the MIT license.

 We appreciate your contributions and support in making Waggle🐝💃Dance better!
 Together, let's build an amazing open-source community.